EFPIX: An Encrypted Flood Protocol for Metadata-Resistant Communication: Application-based Improvements

-EFPIX deliberately prioritizes maximum anonymity and resilience over performance (“0\% performance, 100\% security” by default).
-Optional optimizations such as sector-based routing or TTL may increase scalability but reduce anonymity.
+EFPIX deliberately prioritizes maximum anonymity and resilience over performance.
+Optional optimizations such as sector-based routing, TTL, or Link may increase scalability or speed but reduce anonymity.
 The choice depends entirely on application requirements.